-The above results show that the probability of interference can be negligible at distance greater than 4 km for rural deployment environment in co-channel interference cases with multiple interferers and coordination distance further decreases in adjacent interference.
+The above results show that the probability of interference can be negligible at distance greater than 1 km for rural deployment environment in co-channel interference cases with multiple interferers and coordination distance further decreases in adjacent interference.

+3.1.1.3.3.2 Interference from IMT User equipment to Broadcasting Receiver

+The protection criteria of I/N with value of -10 dB is considered for the below evaluation since there is no probability of harmful interference in case of considering I/N of -6.

+a Interference Probability for Urban Environment

+a.1 Outdoor IMT UE and Indoor BS Rx

+a.1.1 Single Interferer